FISH CANYON NARROWS, SAN GABRIEL MOUNTAINS

 Photographs by Michael Charters

 Having made several trips to the Liebre Mts area this past spring, I wanted to try to get into a different part of it, so I decided on Fish Canyon.
 Coincidentally, the latest issue of Los Angeles magazine had a cover article on 10 great hikes and lo and behold one of them was Fish Canyon Narrows.
 So today I drove up the Grapevine past Castaic and turned onto Templin Highway.
 I drove to where it ends at a locked gate.
 In years past you could drive 2-1/2 more miles to Cienaga Campground and start your hike from there, but now that gate adds 5 round-trip miles to any excursion you plan.
 Fortunately, I had been granted the use of a key to that gate, so I continued on.
 The road, which is mostly dirt but paved in places, is seriously undermined and broken in places by the flow of water in the Lower Narrows about 1/2 mile from the campground, so I couldn't proceed safely beyond that point, but still it saved me 4 miles of walking on a hot, dusty road.
 Given that this is July and the Fish Canyon Narrows are not a higher-elevation location, I didn't have high expectations for there to be a great deal of flora in bloom, but I was able nevertheless to find some nice and interesting species.
 There is still water flowing through the Narrows, but earlier in the year or in a year with more rainfall there would probably be much more blooming.
+It should be noted that this area has nothing to do with the Fish Canyon that is above Azusa.
 An upside-down V next to the common name indicates a taxon that was new to me when I photographed it on this field trip, and an asterisk indicates a non-native species.

 Dunn's lobelia